briatte/srqm/setup/README.md

 The series of `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
 The scheme is used for the course plots (and students get to use it if they want to).
 See [example plots](https://github.com/briatte/srqm/wiki/BuRd) appear on the course wiki.

-## `dataprep`

-Prepares the [course datasets](https://github.com/briatte/srqm/blob/master/data/README.md), which are slight variations on the original versions.
-All datasets are saved in Stata 9/10 format for compatibility.
-The `ess2008` and `nhis2009` datasets need to be downloaded by hand from the sources and renamed to these handles.

 ## `repl`

 __Not in use due to limited testing.__ Creates a replication folder out of a do-file.
 The folder will contain the do-file, log and all plots that were assigned an optional `name()` in the code.
 It will also contain any file exported by the do-file and a short file manifest in a `README` file.

+## `srqm_data`

+Prepares the [course datasets](https://github.com/briatte/srqm/blob/master/data/README.md), which are slight variations on the original versions.
+All datasets are saved in Stata 9/10 format for compatibility.
+The `ess2008` and `nhis2009` datasets need to be downloaded by hand from the sources and renamed to these handles.

 ## `srqm`